Kakejiru is an umami- rich broth, based on Dashi, which has many uses but is an especially favored Japanese noodle broth

-Similar ‘soup-noodle’ dishes are also made with many other sorts of noodle (including Soba, Somen, and the ever-popular Ramen), but the name ‘Kakejiru’ simply means ‘dressing’ or ‘gravy’, and it has other uses as well.
-It is extremely versatile, and often forms the base for more complex broths and sauces, as well as being frequently used to braise Tofu and other ingredients.
+Similar ‘soup-noodle’ dishes are also made with many other sorts of noodles (including Soba, Somen, but the name ‘Kakejiru’ simply means ‘dressing’ or ‘gravy’, and it has other uses as well.
+It is extremely versatile, and often forms the base for more complex broths and dipping sauces, as well as being frequently used to braise Tofu and other ingredients.

 Kakejiru is essentially a Dashi-based broth (commercially prepared Dashi, or else home-made), but the richness of this base is extended by adding Soy Sauce and Mirin.
 Sake is sometimes added in addition to, or in place of Mirin, and generally a little sugar is used to round out the sweetness.
 Aside from a little salt to taste, that is about it… Thus, a very simple basic recipe would be as follows: